MihailKovachev/Razon/vault/Usage.md

 The project can be used in two main ways:
 - **Reference database** - the website's extensive search capability allows users to conduct detailed searches of its content which means that Razon can be used as a reference book for looking-up various pieces of knowledge.
 This is especially useful when you have a specific topic in mind which you want to learn about and can be a great way to supplement your courses by looking up definitions, theorems and examples.
-- **Self-study** - thanks to [NavHub](NavHub/index.md), Razon can be used to self-study entire subjects.
-All you need to do is find the appropriate itinerary under NavHub and then follow it through the content of the website, studying the material in each page.
-Ideally, each itinerary should be able to take you from zero-to-hero in the field it pertains to by using only Razon's content.
+- **Self-study** - thanks to [Eisodos](Eisodos/index.md), Razon can be used to self-study entire subjects.
+All you need to do is find the appropriate *diadromi* under Eisodos and then follow it through the content of the website, studying the material in each page.
+Ideally, each diadromi should be able to take you from zero-to-hero in the field it pertains to by using only Razon's content.

 ## Razon's Structure